tjsingh85/codeql-local-scans/README.md

 sh install-codeql-cli.sh
 ```

-* It will download and unzip code ql cli , create codeql specific folder and clone the codeql repo.
+* It downloads, unzip code ql cli , create codeql specific folder and clone the codeql repo.

 * To use codeql command from any location on the terminal, add codeql folder to /etc/paths